Robert Naify: Todd-AO

-In the mid-1950s, the Naify brothers were also the founders of Todd-AO, along with Mike Todd and the American Optical Company.
+In the mid-1950s, the Naify brothers were also the founders of the Todd-AO post-production company, along with Mike Todd and the American Optical Company.
 Todd-AO became the largest independent post-production sound studio in the United States and worked on Apollo 13, E.T, Saving Private Ryan, Gladiator, Braveheart and other major films.

-In 1957, Todd-AO Corp won an Academy Award for Academy Scientific and Technical Award for its Todd-AO system.
+In 1957, the Todd-AO Corporation won an Academy Award for Academy Scientific and Technical Award for its Todd-AO system.
 The company's employees have won more than 20 Academy Awards and more than 40 Emmy Awards; the talent and comprehensive services of Todd-AO and its subsidiaries attract such acclaimed producer/director clients as Steven Spielberg, Ron Howard, Woody Allen, and Robert Altman.
 The Walt Disney Company and its affiliates account for more than 15% of Todd-AO's revenues.
 Todd-AO maintains facilities worldwide, in Los Angeles, New York City, Atlanta, London, and Barcelona.

 The Todd-AO Corporation is famous for providing a wide range of post production services to the motion picture, television, and commercial advertising industries.
 Renowned for sound engineering, the company's services include editing, narration, rerecording, digital sweetening, sound and picture synchronization, music scoring, Automated Dialogue Replacement, Foley sound effects, content transfer, and vaulting/storage.
 Moreover, the company's video services include editing, graphics in 2D or 3D, visual effects, color correction, film-to-video transfer (telecine), and vaulting/storage.
 Finally, its distribution and studio services for home video, pay television, cable, and domestic and international television companies include foreign language dubbing, subtitling, restoration, satellite downlink, Digital TV, Digital Versatile Disc (DVD) services, transmission of television channels, and format conversions.

 By the time Todd-AO became a public company on the Nasdaq stock exchange in 1987, United Artists Communications, Inc. (UACI) ownership in Todd-AO had reached 85%.
 Robert and Marshall Naify obtained a 52% majority ownership in Todd-AO stock through the public offering and subsequently sold their majority interest in UACI.
 Marshall Naify had been the CEO of the firm for more than 40 years before they sold it to Malone's Liberty Media in 1999.

 The Naify brothers have been members of The Forbes 400 since 1987, with an estimated worth of $4.3 billion.